 The Company's financial instruments consist of cash and cash equivalents, receivables, deposits, accounts payable and accrued liabilities, loan payable and lease liabilities.

-The carrying values of receivables and accounts payable and accrued liabilities approximate their fair value due to their short terms to maturity.
-Cash and cash equivalents are measured at fair value using Level 1 inputs.
+The carrying values of cash and cash equivalents, receivables and accounts payable and accrued liabilities approximate their fair value due to their short terms to maturity.